Activity title: Playdough

 Intent: Playdough is a sensory play that has to do with hands-on experience that sparks exploration, creativity, sensory development and fine motor skills. children roll, squeeze and flatten, and shape them into different kinds.
 Making playdough strengthens the hand muscles, and it engages in imaginative play.

 One essential skill is making connections.
-(Galinsky, 2010).
+(Galinsky, 20210).
+This helps children foster their innate curiosity to learn and helps them realize their potential.
 Children use playdough to bring their imagination to life by shaping it into objects or forming things out of it.
 They also express their thought and experiment with the different textures and forms of the playdough.

 Domain and skills indicator: